State Standards, Standardized Tests, State Writing Assessments, and… Writer’s Workshop?

 5. Sentence Fluency

-Let’s Use More and More and More Workshops!
+Let’s Use More and More and More Workshops in Teaching!

-How important is Writer’s Workshop to creating fantastic writers?
-Proponents propose that it is indispensible to creating students who can truly write.
-But before we go hog-wild on Writer’s Workshop here are some more workshops where the proponents propose the dire necessity of the workshop.
+How important is Writer’s Workshop in creating fantastic writers?
+The proponents suggest that it is indispensable in creating life-long writers and student writers who can truly write.
+But before we go hog-wild on Writer’s Workshop, here are some additional workshops where the proponents propose a dire need for the workshop method.

 • Reader’s Workshop – Your students will develop independence in reading and become lifelong readers outside of the classroom.
-Your students will conference with peers and teachers yet the focus is always on becoming independent learners.
-Reader’s Workshop often becomes the favorite part of a student’s day!
+Your students will conference with peers and teachers, and yet the focus is always on becoming independent learners.
+Reader’s Workshop will become the favorite part of your students’ day!

-• Independent Work Time (IWT) – Students must have a time each day where they work productively in groups while the teacher meets the needs of individual children.
-Teachers also need a time where they can challenge advanced students and give support to struggling students… and the Independent Work Time Workshop is the method you should use!
+• Independent Work Time (IWT) – Students must have a time each day where they work productively in groups while the teacher meets the needs of individual students.
+Teachers also need a time where they can challenge advanced students and give support to struggling students—and the Independent Work Time Workshop is the method you should use!